Car Leasing with Insurance

 Insurance is not included as standard in the lease agreement and is therefore your responsibility to arrange a fully comprehensive motor insurance policy.
-For personal contract hire the main policy holder must be you, for business hire this will be your company name.
+For personal contract hire the main insurance policy holder must be you.
+For business hire the car insurance policy must be in your company name.

 Please note, as you are leasing the car, CVS will be the registered owner of the vehicle not you.
-Please make your insurance company aware of this fact as it can sometimes lead to confusion, however this should not affect the cost of your insurance premium.
-You will need to have car insurance for your lease vehicle in place on the day you take delivery of the vehicle.
+Please make your insurance company aware of this fact as it can sometimes lead to confusion.
+This should not affect the cost of your insurance premium.
+You will need to have car insurance for your lease vehicle in place on the day you take delivery of the car.

 At CVS, we appreciate insurance premiums can be a costly addition that nobody particularly enjoys paying, especially when you are on a budget.
 To that end we have put together some tips we hope will you save some money, in addition, we also work closely with insurance brokers who understand our customers’ requirements, and would be more than happy to put you in touch with one of them.

 - Be mindful of a car’s insurance group.
 Choose a car you can afford to run – Smaller cars usually mean cheaper car insurance.
 Each car is assigned an insurance group number (the lowest being 1 and highest being 50) which depicts the cost of insuring the vehicle.
 The value, type and engine size all play a part, so consider these factors when you take out a lease.

 - Adding an additional driver (or drivers) can often bring down the cost of your policy.
 This is especially true if the additional driver is seen as a lower risk than you, this could be down to their age, driving experience or job to name just a few factors, so please bare that in mind.